 The iPad has always let you run iPhone-only apps, only blown up for the bigger screen.
-But iPhone apps on the iPad were never a great experience, especially because you could only use them in portrait mode.
-The portrait requirement meant you couldn’t do much with them while connected to Apple’s Magic Keyboard or other typing accessories.
+But iPhone apps on the iPad were never an ideal experience, especially since you could only use them in portrait mode.
+The portrait requirement meant they weren’t great for multitasking and they weren’t really compatible with typing accessories like Apple’s Magic Keyboard.

 In iPadOS 15, you can now run iPhone apps in landscape mode.
 This addition is especially handy for social apps, where you’ll do plenty of typing.

 The new iPadOS adds several iOS features that arrive a year behind its iPhone brethren.
 These include the App Library and Home Screen widgets.
 You can read up on them in our iOS 14 coverage.